econnet/econ/do.rst

 Profit advances constitute regular payments to owners, currently contributing or not, to allow them to use products of the outside economy already before revenue from sales of the product.

-The `LE`_ corresponding to a product accepts tributes as a pledge for profit advances.
+Advances are only needed if there is no profit yet.

 Advances are

 - loans of the `LE`_ to the contributor
+- are pledged by tributes
 - are payed back using profit at the end of the period or forwarded to the next period
 - not reward for work (not wages)

-Advances must be payed back to the `LE`_, if a contributor stops contributing before the product is finished, i.e. ready for the market.
+Advances must be payed back to the `LE`_, if the product does never make a profit (e.g. because not completed).
+But they might not be recoverable.

+The `LE`_ funds advances by donations and `bonds`_.
-If the `LE`_ gets bankrupt, then profit advances might be unrecoverable.
+If the `LE`_ gets bankrupt, `bonds`_ might be lost.
 The risk is

 - taken by creditors if financed by bonds and
 - considered via the interest rate on the bonds

-The amount of profit advances is based on

-- previous profits or
-- expected profit, if the money is available

 Advances are a compromise for